 A final project option is available to students holding a 3.7 GPA or higher upon completing 24 credits hours (six courses).

 A student who does not meet the 3.7 GPA requirement must submit two letters of recommendation from faculty members with whom they have taken classes.
 The graduate director will review the letters and decide whether the student is eligible to pursue the master's project option.

 Procedure for Project

 - By the end of 24 credits, speak to the graduate director about your desire to do the Master’s Project.

-- Decide with the graduate director who will be your thesis director.
+- Decide with the graduate director who from the College of Communication will be your project director.

 - Before enrolling in DMA 695, you will write a 10-15 page project proposal that explains your project, your proposed process and timeline, your rationale for the importance of this project, and any scholarly foundation that you may need to establish in conjunction with the proposed topic.

 - The proposal must be approved by your project advisor and then the Program Director.
 After gaining approval from both individuals, you will need to complete a Thesis/Project Approval Form and have your project advisor sign the form.
 You can then submit the form to the graduate advisor.